What Does the Bible Say About Climate Change?

-But recently cries of an actual apocalypse resulting in human extinction have been getting louder and louder.
 Climate change is constantly in the headlines as activists call on governments and ordinary people to make drastic changes in order to avert a global climate catastrophe that they warn is coming as a result of human behavior.

 Consider the following dire warnings:

 August 2022: “Climate Change: Endless Words, Where’s the Action?”

 April 2022: “It’s Now or Never’: UN Climate Report’s 4 Urgent Takeaways.”